 MIRI interface issues

-Potential confusion regarding exposures in ETC: Since MIRI can have multiple exposures per dither, one must use two fields in APT (exposures/dither and Total Number of Dithers) to get the right number of exposures to use in the ETC calculation.
+Potential confusion regarding exposures in ETC: Since MIRI can have multiple exposures per dither, one must use 2 fields in APT (exposures/dither and Total Number of Dithers) to get the right number of exposures to use in the ETC calculation.

 Backgrounds in ETC: In the ETC, the "IFU Nod In Scene" strategy is equivalent to an APT dither, while the "IFU Nod Off Scene" strategy indicates a separate background pointing.
-The latter would actually be two separate observations in APT.
+The latter would actually be 2 separate observations in APT.

 Observing modes vs. subarrays: The MIRI Low Resolution Spectroscopy (LRS) observing mode allows users the option of using a Slit or observing in Slitless mode.
 In APT, the user selects "MIRI Low Resolution Spectroscopy" from the "Template" drop-down menu and is given the option under "LRS Parameters" for a "Subarray" of either "FULL" or "SLITLESSPRISM."
 The "FULL" subarray is for LRS Slit observations.
-In the ETC, there are two separate options in the MIRI drop-down menu for "Low Resolution Spectroscopy (LRS) Slit" and "Low Resolution Spectroscopy (LRS) Slitless" calculations.
+In the ETC, there are 2 separate options in the MIRI drop-down menu for "Low Resolution Spectroscopy (LRS) Slit" and "Low Resolution Spectroscopy (LRS) Slitless" calculations.